yunweic/python_graphql/README.md

 1. Access graphiql sandbox by visiting http://127.0.0.1:5000
 2. See the query and mutation format in the right panel
+3. All the GraphQL mutation needs to have an authorization header that consist of valid JWT Token.
+Query doesn't need a JWT Token
+4. To get a valid JWT token, use the login REST API desribed in the sectino below.

 # Login application